JakeWharton/mosaic/mosaic-terminal/README.md

 # Mosaic Terminal

-High-level terminal manipulation and parsing library.
+High-level terminal interface.

+See [mosaic-tty-terminal](../mosaic-tty-terminal) for an implementation.